saxx/MailSendbox/README.md

 MailSendbox
 ===========

-Visit http://mailsendbox.net for a live example.
+Visit http://mailsendbox.net for a live example running on Azure.

-This shows what MailSendbox does much more effective than reading through a few lines of readme ;)
+This shows what MailSendbox does much quicker and more effectively than reading through a few lines of readme ;)